Generate your class and proxy it too

 class in your Clojure environment without needing to add a compile step to your

 workflow.
-To accomplish this, you can combine both gen-class and proxy.
+To accomplish this, you can combine both gen-class

 In this article, I will show how to implement a servlet that can be both compiled into a Java class for inclusion in a WAR file and used via proxy within a development environment.

-What about reify and deftype?
+What about reify

-In Clojure 1.2, which is still in development, reify is preferred over
+In Clojure 1.2, which is still in development, reify

-proxy in most cases, and deftype can create classes both dynamically and
+can create classes both dynamically and

 AOT—all with better performance.
 Unfortunately, neither of these can extend